 Explore the little villages of the Fifeheads.
-Discover a giant mausoleum in the churchyard and the pack horse bridge over the River Devilish (one of only three in the county).
-Pass the site of one of Dorset’s most impressive Roman villas that has unearthed Roman jewellery, elegant stone columns and elaborate mosaics.
-Return via medieval trackways and wild woodland.
+Discover a giant mausoleum in the churchyard in Fifehead Neville and the packhorse bridge over the River Devilish (one of only a few surviving in the county).
+Pass the site of one of Dorset’s most impressive Roman villas, which has unearthed Roman jewellery, elegant stone columns and elaborate mosaics.
+Return via medieval trackways and wild woodland amongst the medieval landscape and legend of the magical White Hart.

 Distance: 5.5 miles/8 km